 fu**ing mod cakes

 Speaking of the Universe book I talked about earlier, I have been starting each day by opening it and wherever it lands, considering it a sign from said Universe.
-Then I begin reading while drinking my morning coffee and it has ended up being church for me.
+Then I read while drinking my morning coffee and it has been a church for me.

 I love that.

-I have noticed that as it has started to cool down, I am beginning to slow down as well.
-I sit in the stillness of the morning before the house wakes up and I am trying to take it all in more.
+I have noticed that as it has cooled down; I am slowing down as well.
+I sit in the morning’s stillness before the house wakes up and I am trying to take it all in more.

 In a time where there doesn’t seem like there is much to look forward to, I have found something to look forward to each day.

-It made pause because the day after I made the delicious Christian donuts, I ended up with quite a headache.
+It made me pause because the day after I made the delicious Christian donuts; I ended up with quite a headache.